rmarting/rmarting.github.io/_posts/2021-03-05-a-year-working-from-home.md

 - Blogs
 ---

-On March, 4th 2020 it was the last time I travelled by business and I visited an airport :airplane:, a customer office :office: and I met on site with other colleagues.
+On March, 4th 2020 it was the last time I traveled by business and I visited an airport :airplane:, a customer office :office: and I met on site with other colleagues.
 So, on March, 5th 2021 I am celebrating my first working-from-home anniversary.
 Here is my story on this period of time :calendar:.